 Methodological diversity creates heterogeneity through biases variably affecting the results of different studies.
 The random-effects summary estimate will only correctly estimate the average intervention effect if the biases are symmetrically distributed, leading to a mixture of over-estimates and under-estimates of effect, which is unlikely to be the case.
 In practice it can be very difficult to distinguish whether heterogeneity results from clinical or methodological diversity, and in most cases it is likely to be due to both, so these distinctions are hard to draw in the interpretation.

 When there is little information, either because there are few studies or if the studies are small with few events, a random-effects analysis will provide poor estimates of the amount of heterogeneity (i.e. of the width of the distribution of intervention effects).
-Fixed-effect methods such as the Mantel-Haenszel method will provide more robust estimates of the average intervention effect, but at the cost of ignoring any heterogeneity.
+A confidence interval for Tau2 can be calculated, which is helpful for conveying the uncertainty in the estimate and for providing an indication as to whether there truly is heterogeneity.
+Fixed-effect methods such as the Mantel-Haenszel method will provide more robust estimates of the average intervention effect when there are fewer studies, but at the cost of ignoring any heterogeneity.

 10.10.4.3 Prediction intervals from a random-effects meta-analysis